nightmare-tech/PWD_Vault/README.md

     ./PWD_Vault.sh
     ```

-    The bash script checks if there is a virtual environment present, if not it makes a "venv" and installs the dependencies there but if you're using it again then it will detect the "venv", activate it and run the script and deactivate the "venv" after exiting.
+    - The bash script checks if there is a virtual environment present, if not it makes a "venv" and installs the dependencies there but if you're using it again then it will detect the "venv", activate it and run the script and deactivate the "venv" after exiting.
     You're Welcome O:)
+    - If this produces an error it might the case of a lower C++ Version.
+You might have to install the python modules manually

 ---